 - You may qualify for a credit line increase based on your payment history and creditworthiness

 - Use it like any MasterCard credit card, accepted at millions of locations worldwide

 First Progress Platinum Elite MasterCard®

 Although you may not have heard the name before, this card is issued/managed by Synovus (a parent company for dozens of banks in the S.E. which operate under local names).
-They were founded in 1888 and have $26 billion in assets… so rest assured, this is not some fly-by-night bank.
-It has a reasonable $29 annual fee and the minimum security deposit is $300.
+They were founded in 1888 and have $26 billion in assets, so this is not some fly-by-night bank.
+It has a $29 annual fee and the minimum security deposit is $300.

 - Not available to NY, IA, AR, and WI residents.

 - Credit limit is equal to your security deposit (deposit can be from $300 to $2,000)

 - Account is reported to major credit bureaus

 USAA Secured Card

 Don’t consider this unless you’re in the military and even then it might not be the best idea since its annual fee is higher.
 The application process first requires you to qualify for USAA membership.
 Only military personnel qualify for full USAA benefits.
 Unfortunately they’ll put your deposit in a 2 year CD so it will be locked up during that time... a drawback because if you manage credit responsibly you can probably qualify for an unsecured card before then.